sarthakkaushik/FASTAPI-SSE-Event-Streaming-with-Streamlit/README.md

 ## 📸 Demo (Conceptual)

-*(Imagine a GIF or screenshot here showing the Streamlit app with the progress bar filling up and status text changing.)*

 1. User clones the project and installs dependencies using `uv sync`.
 2. User runs the FastAPI backend and then the Streamlit frontend.
 3. User clicks "Start Task and Monitor Progress" in the Streamlit app.